AnastasiaSkoryukova/rsschool-cv/cv.md

 I have never participated in the real projects yet as I am just a beginner in the sphere of iOS development but I have a great passion for it and enjoy learning new things every day.
 Previously I worked as an HR record keeping manager and an IT recruiter on several projects as I enjoy communication and the fact that I can do something to improve the people’s lives.

 At some point, about a year ago, I understood that I have a strong desire to create something, not only communicate and prepare some documents(but for sure this type of activity is really valuable too).
 I have always enjoyed using Apple products in my day-to-day activities, and started to learn Swift.
+## Education
+In 2016 I have graduated from Saint-Petersburg State University of Economics and got bachelors degree in Hotel Business.
+To understand the basics of ios development I have participated in courses of Sean Allen: one for the beginners, another for better understanding of project organization and another one about Swift UI.
+Also I used tutorials of Paul Hudson and Ray Wenderlich for self-education.
+## English
+I have always been working for international companies and used English for communication all the time.